trevoruptain/vote-boston/README.md

 ## Prerequisites

-You must first create a [Replit account](https://replit.com/).
+You must first create a [Replit account](https://replit.com/) and remix the [Vote Boston application](https://replit.com/@TrevorUptain1/vote-boston).
 Then, request an API key using [this form](https://tally.so/r/w4p5qY) (students will receive the password for the form via email).

 You will also need a [ChatGPT](https://chatgpt.com), [Claude](https://claude.ai), or [Gemini](https://gemini.google.com) account to complete the prompt engineering exercises.